Physiology of Vernalization

 FLOWERING LOCUS C (FLC) blocks flowering prior to vernalization;

 Work has shown that elevated levels of the MADS-domain-containing transcription factor FLC cause the late-flowering vernalization-responsive phenotype of naturally occurring strains containing FRI or autonomous pathway mutants.
 FLC acts to block flowering and FRI, in turn, acts to up regulate FLC levels.
 The autonomous-pathway genes promote flowering by repressing FLC expression; thus autonomous pathway mutants contain elevated levels of FLC and are late flowering.

 Our work has also demonstrated that the promotion of flowering by vernalization is also regulated by FLC.
 The late flowering phenotype of FRI or autonomous pathway mutants can be effectively suppressed by vernalization.
 This suppression takes place at the level of FLC regulation.
-Following vernalization FLC expression is permanently downregulated; for the rest of the plant's life FLC levels remain suppressed.
+Following vernalization FLC expression is down regulated; for the rest of the plant's life and FLC levels remain suppressed.
 Levels are then reset during reproduction and are high again in the next generation.

-We a currently working to understand in greater detail how FLC is regulated by FRI, the autonomous pathway, and vernalization.
+We, authors of the above figure, are currently working to understand in greater detail how FLC is regulated by FRI, the autonomous pathway, and vernalization.
 We used a variety of genetic and molecular approaches in this pursuit.
 Recent work by our lab and others has shown that changes in chromatin structure are critical in FLC regulation.
 One gene recently cloned by our lab, EFS, is required for high levels of FLC expression; efs mutants suppress the late-flowering effects of FRI and autonomous-pathway mutants.
-EFS encodes a SET-domian containing transcription factor.
+EFS encodes a SET-domain containing transcription factor.
 SET domain proteins are known to act as histone methyl transferases, which can modify chromatin structure and thereby regulate gene expression.